vveisard/lab-timeline/WORK.md

+# STORY refactor SectionTimeState.create to SectionData.getInTime

+## TODO tests

+---

-# STORY more time properties in time state
+# STORY add more time properties to SectionTimeState

 ## TODO

-- leftTime: time measured from the left bound, in direction of time
+- rightTime: time to the right, measured from the left bound. can be negative.
-- rightTime: time measured from the right bound, in direction of time
+- leftTime: time to the left, measured from the right bound. can be negative.
-- outTime: time towards the end bound. "remaining time"
+- outTime: time towards the end bound. "remaining time". can be negative.

+## TODO implement getLeftTime and write tests

+## TODO implement getRightTime and write tests

+## TODO implement getOutTime and write tests

+---

+# STORY

+I want to add "bounds behavior" to section data which describes how time behaves when out of bounds of section This bound behavior

+## TODO create BoundBehavior enum

+- None (when overflowing in this direction, time is `null`)
+- Free (when overflowing in this direction, inTime has no constraints)
+- Clamp (when overflowing in this direction, inTime is clamped to [0, duration])
+- Wrap (when overflowing in this direction, inTime is wrapped to the range of [0, duration])

+## TODO add bound behavior param to getInTime, getOutTime, getLeftTime, and getRightTime

+## TODO write tests

 ---